Which supermarket meats can your cat eat? [We reviewed 8 options!] | Waldo's Friends

 Can cats eat deli meat?

-Technically speaking, cats can eat deli meat depending on the type of meat used and how it is prepared.
+Technically speaking, cats can eat deli meat.
+This depends on the type of meat and how it is prepared.
 But since most pre-sliced lunch meats are cured using salt and other potentially harmful preservatives, it is best for your cat not to get used to eating them.
+As such, it’s advisable to refrain from giving her:

-Aside from supermarket meats, find out which seafood options your cats can safely consume on our blog.
+Aside from all the aforementioned supermarket meats, find out which seafood options your cats can safely consume on our blog.
 Better yet, discover which human food cats can eat by exploring our growing “can cats eat” and “cat feeding” categories.

 Leave a comment